alan-if/Alan-Testbed/utf8/run-ascii/README.md

 - [`output_utf8-bom.a3t`][output_utf8-bom.a3t]

-It generates an ISO encoded transcript, which is broken due to the BOM slipping through the emitted player input.
+It generates an UTF-8 transcript (no BOM), which works correctly but contains an inline BOM where the first command from the solution file is found (see [alan#32]).

 ## UTF-8 BOM Solution, With `-u` Option